aggggha/krea-zola-theme/content/blog/welcome-to-krea.md

 ## Images

-With krea you can insert image using the old way:
+Krea loves image, with Krea you can insert image using the old way:

 ```js
 ![Some random image from unsplash](https://source.unsplash.com/random/800x480)